cpearce/OggIndex/README.txt

 To build on Linux you require the ogg, theora and vorbis libraries to be installed.
 Provided those libraries are installed, building the indexer should be as simple as running "build-indexer.sh".
 To build the validator run "build-validtor.sh".
+If you have libkate installed, it will automatically build with kate support.

 BUILDING ON WINDOWS

-To build on Windows, use the Visual Studio 2005 solution at win32/VS2005/OggIndex.sln.
-You must have the ogg, theora and vorbis libraries available in OggIndex's parent directory, e.g. the theora, vorbis and ogg directories containing those libraries should be in the same directory as the OggIndex directory.
+To build on Windows, use the Visual Studio 200{5,8} solution at win32/VS200{5,8}/OggIndex.sln.
+You must have the ogg, theora, vorbis and libkate libraries available in OggIndex's parent directory, e.g. the theora, vorbis and ogg directories containing those libraries should be in the same directory as the OggIndex directory.
 Build the OggIndex project to build the indexer, and OggIndexValid to build the validator.

+You can disable Kate support by removing the HAVE_KATE preprocessor definjtions from the OggIndex and OggIndexValid's project properties.